 If the engine fails to start after you have followed the "Normal Starting" procedure, it may be flooded.
-Push the accelerator pedal all the way to the floor and hold it there while cranking the engine.
+Push the accelerator pedal all the way to the floor and hold it there while the engine is cranking.
 This should clear any excess fuel in case the engine is flooded.